michihodges/webpack-final-touches/README.md

 ```
 npm start
 ```
+Test the same way as before.</br>
 Stop the Express Server with `control + C`:
 ```
 control + C
 ```
+In both tests the alert 'Welcome, Captain!' should pop up when one of the correct names has been enetered.
+However, it is also evident that the form results section is still empty in both development and production modes.

 ### Server
 So, the input field is now working and the form results section is not.
 With the current setup, form results will never work, because no `dist` folder is built in development mode and never will be built.
 Production mode does build a `dist` folder.
 However, the form results section still does not work once the Express server is started, because both the Webpack Dev Server and the Express server use `localhost:8080`.
 The answer is to use a different localhost for either server.
 Below is a set of instructions on how to tweak the setup for the Express server: